sesteves/rocketmq-externals/rocketmq-hbase/README.md

 ## Deployment
-1. Add hbase-cdc-kafka.jar and hbase-site.xml with the required properties to all the HBase Region servers classpath and restart them.
+1. Add rocketmq-hbase-X.Y-SNAPSHOT.jar and hbase-site.xml with the required properties to all the HBase Region servers classpath and restart them.

 2. At HBase shell, run the following commands.